“DeMon” – Debug + monitor (system controller), pronounced “Demon”

 • Pico debug - github.com/essele/pico_debug

-• Important: The Ant32 and Ant64 are both still at early design and prototype stage, everything you see here is subject to change.
+• Important: The Ant64 family of home computers are at early design/prototype stage, everything you see here is subject to change.